revaturelabs/interviewquestions/ExceptionHandling-IS/ExceptionHandling.md

-1.How can you throw an exception object for exception?
+1.How can you throw an exception object?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)